gumaerc-testorg/21h.365-spring-2014/content/pages/readings.md

 **First Session**

 Shoat, Ella.
 "Sephardim in Israel: Zionism from the Standpoint of Its Jewish Victims."
 In _Dangerous Liaisons: Gender, Nation, and Postcolonial Perspectives_.
-1st ed.
+1{{< sup "st" >}} ed.
 University of Minnesota Press, 1997, pp. 39–66.
 ISBN: 9780816626496. \[Preview with [Google Books](http://books.google.com/books?id=0R3P9yRtpeEC&pg=PA39=onepage)\]

 Gabriella, Djerrahian.
 "Diasporas Collide: Competing Holocausts, Imposed Whiteness, and the Seemingly Jewish Non–Jew Researcher In Israel."
 In _Ethnographic Encounters in Israel: Politics and Ethnics of Fieldwork_.
 Indiana University Press, 2013, pp. 112–32.
 ISBN: 9780253008619.